AadhilKassim/CCWC-Make-your-own-WC/README.md

-# CCWC Tool (Word Count Tool)
+# Word Count (WC) Command Line Program

 ## Overview

-The CCWC is a command-line utility designed to count characters and lines in text files.
-It provides functionality similar to the Unix `wc` command but is implemented in C++.
-This tool can be used to quickly get statistics about text files, which can be particularly useful for analyzing file content.
+This project is my solution to the Word Count (WC) Challenge posted on codingchallenges.fyi.
+The challenge required the implementation of a command line utility similar to the Unix wc command.
+This utility counts the number of characters and lines in a given text file, displaying the count along with the filename.

 ## Features